rjseymour66/command-line/README.md

 # Network connections

+# Clients

+In Go, a single client can create multiple connections.

+#### Creating clients

+Go provides a default client, but you cannot customize it with functionality such as a connection timeout.

+#### Model responses

+You have to model responses with structs.
+Create a struct to model an individual resource and a struct to model the server response.

 # Servers

 The `net/http` package provides the `ListenAndServer()` function that creates a default server.
 However, this function does not allow you to define timeouts to manage bad connections or server resources, so you should define custom server.